SirPuck/runtime-spoilage-library/README.md

 ---@class RslRegistrationData
 ---@field original_item_type string item, module etc...
 The value of the `type` field in the original prototype definition.
 ---@field original_item_name string The name of the item that will spoil.
----@field original_item_spoil_ticks integer Number of ticks before spoilage occurs.
 ---@field items_per_trigger? integer Optional.
 Number of items required to trigger spoilage.
 ---@field fallback_spoilage? string Optional.
-Item name used if no spoilage result is determined.
+Item name used if no spoilage result is determined only works if loop_spoil_safe_mode is explicitly set to false.
 ---@field loop_spoil_safe_mode boolean If true, the item spoils into itself if no result is available.
 ---@field additional_trigger? table Optional.
 Additional trigger conditions.
 ---@field random boolean If true, spoilage is chosen randomly.